chase0aks/Voice-Controlled-Car/README.md

 ## Usage

-1. Ensure that the prerequisites are met, including microphone and motor controller connections.
+1. Ensure that the prerequisites are met, including microphone, servo, and Raspberry Pi connections.

 2. Compile and run the code on your Raspberry Pi.

-3. The RC car will start listening for voice commands.
+3. The robot car will start listening for voice commands.
 Speak one of the supported commands, and the car will respond accordingly.

-4. To stop the RC car, say "stop," and it will halt and initiate a shutdown of the Raspberry Pi.
+4. To stop the robot car, say "stop," and it will halt and initiate a shutdown of the Raspberry Pi.

 ## Cleanup

 - After using the code, ensure to release any resources and stop the code gracefully.
-- Cleanup includes freeing the PocketSphinx resources and closing the motor controls.
+- Cleanup includes freeing the PocketSphinx resources and releasing the servo motors.

 ## Troubleshooting

 - If you encounter issues with voice recognition, check the microphone's functionality and ensure that PocketSphinx and language models are correctly installed.

-- Make sure the GPIO pins are connected appropriately to control the motors.
+- Verify that the servo motors are connected appropriately to control the robot car's wheels.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for detailed information.

-## Enjoy Your Voice-Controlled RC Car
+## Enjoy Your Voice-Controlled Robot Car

-Have an exciting and interactive experience with your voice-controlled RC car!
-This project offers an innovative way to explore the possibilities of voice-activated robotics.
-Feel free to experiment, enhance, and share your advancements with the community.
+Explore the possibilities of voice-activated robotics with your voice-controlled robot car!
+This project offers an innovative way to build and experiment with voice-controlled vehicles.
+Feel free to enhance and share your advancements with the community.